rik-cross/gamma/README.md

 ## Licence

 Distributed under the MIT License.
-See [LICENCE](LICENCE) for more information.
+See [LICENSE](LICENSE) for more information.